tomas-fryza/avr-course/Labs/08-i2c/README.md

 ### Version: Real hardware

-## DHT12 temperature and humidity sensor

-Program an FSM application which reads data from humidity/temperature DHT12 digital sensor and sends them periodically via UART to PuTTY SSH Client.
+Program an FSM application which reads data from humidity/temperature DHT12 sensor and sends them periodically via UART to PuTTY SSH Client.
 Use Timer/Counter1 with a suitable overflow time.
 Note that, according to the [DHT12 manual](../../Docs/dht12_manual.pdf), the internal DHT12 data registers have the following structure.

    | **Register address** | **Description** |
    | :-: | :-- |